Epoxy Floors Can Bring New Life to Your Garage or Basement in Rockford, MI

 - Step 4: Allow the floors to cure:

-Epoxy surfaces need at least 24 hours of cure time to fully set.
+Epoxy surfaces need at least 24 hours of cure time for normal foot traffic.
+You may want to avoid vehicle traffic for several days.
 Areas should be well-ventilated to ensure complete, even drying.

 Customize with Decorative Concrete Staining